 - A good way to level all your active pets is to have them all participate during a battle (without dying).

-- You can powerlevel a pet by using 2x max level pets with any lower level pet in your collection.
+- You can power-level any pet by using 2x max level pets with any lower level pet in your collection.
 Any XP gained from the battle will go to the levelling pet.
-(This was not always the case, XP used to be split btwn all pets left standing at the end of the battle – even max level ones).
+This was not always the case, XP used to be split btwn all pets left standing at the end of the battle – even max level ones.

-- If you think your pet might die, switch it out with one of your other active pets using ‘button four’ on the action bar.
+- If your active pet is low on health, switch it out with one of your other pets using ‘button four’ on the action bar.
 This uses a turn.

-- Winning harder fights will allow you to gain bonus Difficulty Points – either from higher quality pets (rare, uncommon, etc.) or level/length of the fight.
+- The harder fights gives you bonus difficulty points – either from higher quality pets (rare, uncommon, etc.) or the level/length of the fight.